 City of Belmont

-The City of Belmont is located in Perth's eastern suburbs, about 5 kilometres from the Perth GPO.
-The City of Belmont is bounded by the City of Bayswater and the Town of Bassendean in the north, the City of Swan in the east, the Shire of Kalamunda and the City of Canning in the south and the Town of Victoria Park in the west.
+The City of Belmont is located in Perth's eastern suburbs, about 5 kilometres from the Perth CBD.
+The City of Belmont is bounded by the City of Bayswater and the Town of Bassendean in the north, the City of Swan in the east, the Shire of Kalamunda and the City of Canning in the south, and the Town of Victoria Park in the west.

 City of Swan